Visual AI Takes Quality Control to a New Level

 The MIT Technology Review cited the statement of a leading artificial intelligence expert Andrew Ng, who has been helping tech giants like Google implement AI solutions, that factories are AI’s next frontier.
 For example, while it would be difficult to inspect parts of electronic devices with our eyes, a cheap camera of the latest Android or iPhone can provide high-resolution images that can be connected to any industrial system.

 Adopting AI brings major advantages, but also potential risks that need to be mitigated.
 It is no surprise that companies are mainly concerned about the cybersecurity of such systems.
 Imagine you could lose a billion dollars if your factory stopped working (like Honda in this case).
 Other obstacles are potential errors in machine learning models.
 There are techniques on how to discover such errors, such as the explainability of AI systems.
 As for now, the explainability of AI is a concern of only 19 % of companies so there is space to improve.
 Getting insight from the algorithms can improve the processes and quality of the products.
-Other than security, there are also political & ethical questions (e.g. jobs replacement or privacy) that companies are worried about.
+Other than security, there are also political & ethical questions (e.g., job replacement or privacy) that companies are worried about.

 This survey by McKinsey & Company brings interesting insights into Germany’s industrial sector.
-It demonstrates the potential of AI for the German companies on eight use cases, one of which is automated quality testing.
+It demonstrates the potential of AI for German companies in eight use cases, one of which is automated quality testing.
 The expected benefit is a 50% productivity increase due to AI-based automation.
-Needless to say, Germany is a bit ahead with the AI implementation strategy – there are already several plans made by the German institutions to create standardised AI systems that will have better interoperability, certain security standards, quality criteria, and test procedures.
+Needless to say, Germany is a bit ahead with the AI implementation strategy – there are already several plans made by German institutions to create standardised AI systems that will have better interoperability, certain security standards, quality criteria, and test procedures.

 Highly developed economies like Germany, with a high GDP per capita and challenges such as a quickly ageing population, will increasingly need to rely on automation based on AI to achieve GDP targets.